 I love the ability to check my account balance from an app on my phone or on the web at any time of day or night.
 My bank offers online bill-pay and notifies me when a payment has gone through or a withdrawal has been processed, helping me track my cash flow easily.

 If your bank doesn’t offer online services, you should consider switching.

-There are only a few reasons you would need to go to a branch, and checking your balancing or paying a bill or even depositing a small check should not be one of them.
+There are only a few reasons you would need to go to a branch, and checking your balance, paying a bill, or even depositing a small check should not be one of them.

 2. Bank Policies

 Will the bank charge you for depositing in-person?
-One of my banks charges me a fee if I deposit into my checking account at a branch, but not if I deposit it into the savings account.
-So I know that if I have a check that exceeds my limit for a mobile deposit, I should make sure the teller deposits it into the savings account so that I can avoid the fee.
+One of my banks charges me a fee if I deposit money into my checking account at a branch, but not if I deposit it into the savings account.
+So I know that if I have a check that exceeds my limit for a mobile deposit, I should make sure the teller deposits it into the savings account.
+That way, I can avoid the fee.